wiseinthewaysofthedesert/interview-php/README.md

 ## Run

--Run 'docker-compose build'
+- Run 'docker-compose build'
--Then run 'docker-compose up'
+- Then run 'docker-compose up'
--The web app should not be running in a docker container!
+- The web app should not be running in a docker container!

 ## Server side rendered frontend
 Navigate to